-In several collections of facts about the Moscow metro, there is a statement: before the explosion of the main Moscow cathedral, marble benches were made from there, which now decorate the platform of one of the stations.
-We checked whether this is really so.
+In several collections of facts about the Moscow metro there is a statement: before the explosion of the main Moscow cathedral, marble benches were removed from there, which now adorn the platform of one of the stations.
+We checked whether this is actually true.

-The Cathedral of Christ the Savior was erected in the 19th century according to the project of architect Konstantin Tone.
-Under the Soviet regime, at this place they conceived the construction of the Palace of Soviets and in 1931 they blew up the cathedral.
-Later, the Moscow pool was built here, and in the 1990s the temple was restored.
-There are a lot of legends that the rich decoration of the cathedral was not destroyed with the building itself.
-For example, in the materials TASS, "Komsomolskaya Pravda" and the Orthodox magazine "Thomas" It is alleged that marble benches from the temple can be seen on the platform of the Novokuznetskaya metro station.
+The Cathedral of Christ the Savior was built in the 19th century according to the design of the architect Konstantin Ton.
+Under Soviet rule, they planned to build the Palace of the Soviets on this site, and in 1931 the cathedral was blown up.
+Later, the Moscow swimming pool was built here, and the temple was restored in the 1990s.
+There are many legends that the rich decoration of the cathedral was not destroyed along with the building itself.
+For example, in materials TASS, "Komsomolskaya Pravda" and Orthodox magazine "Thomas" it is claimed that marble benches from the temple can be seen on the platform of the Novokuznetskaya metro station.

-“Novokuznetskaya” began to be built in 1938, seven years after the demolition of the Cathedral of Christ the Savior.
-According to the initial project of the spouses Ivan Taranov and Nadezhda Bykova, the interior of the station was to be made in a pseudo -classical style like the ancient Roman buildings.
-It did not work out to implement this idea - the war began, and the construction of the station was temporarily frozen.
-The construction resumed after the battle for Moscow, and the project was appropriately changed - now the decoration of the platform was supposed to glorify the resistance of the Soviet people during the war years.
+Construction of Novokuznetskaya began in 1938, seven years after the demolition of the Cathedral of Christ the Savior.
+According to the original project of the spouses Ivan Taranov and Nadezhda Bykova, the interior decoration of the station was to be made in a pseudo-classical style similar to ancient Roman buildings.
+This idea failed to be realized - the war began, and the construction of the station was temporarily frozen.
+Construction resumed after the Battle of Moscow, and the design was changed accordingly - now the decoration of the platform was supposed to glorify the resilience of the Soviet people during the war.

-Against the background of the rest of the design of Novokuznetsk, open in 1943, marble benches really stood out: they were decorated not by five -pointed stars or silhouettes of rifles, but by clusters of grapes and palm branches.
-Such a discrepancy gave rise to a legend: supposedly these beautiful benches were made not for the Moscow metro station in the 1930s, but for the main Moscow cathedral a few decades before.
-The earliest mention of this story that we managed to find on the Internet - publication 2008 on the website "Walks in Moscow".
+Compared to the rest of the decoration of Novokuznetskaya, opened in 1943, the marble benches really stood out: they were decorated not with five-pointed stars or silhouettes of rifles, but with bunches of grapes and palm branches.
+This discrepancy gave rise to a legend: supposedly these beautiful benches were made not for a Moscow metro station in the 1930s, but for the main Moscow cathedral several decades earlier.
+The earliest mention of this story that we could find on the Internet is publication 2008 on the “Walks around Moscow” website.

-Like colleagues, we were not able to find documentary evidence that the benches on Novokuznetskaya were initially decorated with the Cathedral of Christ the Savior.
-There is a PASTVIEW website collection Pictures and drawings taken in different years in the Cathedral of Christ the Savior - on none of them are benches, similar to the fact that we now see at the metro station are not captured.
-The only thing that can connect the “Novokuznetsk” with the cathedral is the use of marble slabs removed from the walls of the temple in front of the explosion when decorating.
-About this told The architect Nadezhda Bykov, but emphasized that she did not have any facts in support of this theory.
+Like our colleagues, we were unable to find documentary evidence that the benches at Novokuznetskaya originally decorated the Cathedral of Christ the Savior.
+The PastView website has collection photographs and drawings taken in different years in the Cathedral of Christ the Savior - none of them depict benches similar to those we now see at the metro station.
+The only thing that can connect Novokuznetskaya with the cathedral is the use of marble slabs removed from the walls of the temple before the explosion in the decoration.
+About this told architect Nadezhda Bykova, but emphasized that she does not have any facts to support this theory.

 Not true